GoldenDeo/gemini-cli/README.md

 make run
 > Analyze this codebase

-# Create a new file
+# Create a new file (saved to artifacts/ directory)
 make run
 > Create a Python script that...

-# Work with Git
+# Work with Git projects in artifacts/
 make run
 > Write a commit message for current changes